THE LADY OF THE LAKE, A NOVEL BY A. SAPKOWSKI, WITCHER BOOK #7 (REVIEW AND RECOMMENDATION)

 CIRI TELLS HER STORY TO SIR GALAHAD AFTER SHE BEGINS TO TRUST HIM

 Meanwhile, Ciri tells her story to Sir Galahad.
-After some misunderstandings, sparks start flying.
+After some misunderstandings, sparks start flying between the two.
 It seems that Ciri likes Sir Galahad.
 Ciri might have been trained by witchers, but she was born a princess.
-Ciri has an education of a princess, it's just that she has been forced to deal with bandits and murderers.
+Ciri has an education of a princess, it's just that she has been forced to be on the run, hide what she is, and deal with bandits and murderers.
 Once she meets a true knight, Ciri is somewhat softened.
-When Ciri is ashamed of her scarf, Sir Galahad reassures her by showing his own scarf and telling her that no scarf is ugly when it is earned in a battle.
-Once a relationship of trust is establish, Ciri starts to tell her story.
+I found it quite charming how she seemed to enjoy his company, actually.
+It shows her more vulnerable side.
+If you haven't read the previous books, Ciri has been through some really traumatizing stuff.
+It is impressive that Ciri is willing and capable of opening to someone.

 So, it's sort of a story within story, framed narrative within a frame narrative.
 The narrative voice is therefore quite unreliable in some ways.
 That's delightful if you like ambiguous books and writing that is open to interpretation, but it might not make everyone happy.
 Is Ciri a completely reliable narrator?
 Who knows?
+Is Nimue and her young priestess apprentice?
+Who of us is a completely reliable narrator?

 A FRAMED NARRATIVE PACKED WITH MANY DIGRESSIONS AND SUBPLOTS